Indago Digital Comment for The Australian – “Google facing pressure from the ACCC”

 Gary Nissim, founder and managing director of Indago Digital, said he had a problem with the fact that media was being optimised and the success measured by the same company he was buying that media from.

-That provides challenges for agencies like Indago, a Sydney-based independent specialist search agency and one of the fastest growing in Australia.
+That challenges agencies like Indago, a Sydney-based independent specialist search agency and one of the fastest growing in Australia.

 A “Google Premier Partner”, it has a high spend with Google across not just search but display, video, in-app, mobile and through Gmail-sponsored promotion.

-“Why would the price of your click increase when the amount of advertisers in a certain vertical is dropping and consumers searching in that vertical increasing?
+“Why would the price of your click increase when the amount of advertisers in a certain vertical drops and consumers searching in that vertical increase?

-“I’m also not saying that the Colonel’s secrete recipe — the algorithm — needs to be public, but certain checks and measures would be ideal.”
+“I’m not intimating that Google games the algorithm to generate more revenue, but surely they have that ability.
+I’m also not saying that the Colonel’s secret recipe — the algorithm — needs to be public, but certain checks and measures would be ideal.”

 Australian Competition & Consumer Commission chairman Rod Sims said he was concerned with the pricing transparency of ad-tech giants such as Google that hoover up the vast majority of advertising dollars at the expense of homegrown players.